umutcanc7/DSA210-PROJECT-/README.md

 ---

 ### MOTIVATION
-I watch all the matches of the team I support, and I usually get extra excited on matchdays.
-I am curious whether this excitement leads to increased activity in my daily life.
-To explore this, I decided to track and analyze my daily step count.
+### **MOTIVATION**
+I am passionate about understanding how my emotions and interests influence my daily habits.
+Matchdays for the team I support bring a unique mix of excitement and anticipation, and the outcome of these matches,whether a win, loss, or draw can further amplify or dampen these feelings.
+This project aims to explore whether the emotional highs and lows associated with matchdays and their results have a measurable impact on my physical activity, as reflected in my step count data.
+By analyzing these patterns, I hope to gain insights into how emotionally charged events shape my behavior and routine.

 ---

 ### PLAN
 - **This week**: Submit requests to Apple Inc. and Google to begin extracting data.
 - **Around December 14**: Start writing code and visualizing findings.
-- **Two weeks before the final week**: Continue refining code and visualizations.
+-                        : Continue refining code and visualizations.
 - **January 8**: Final review before submission deadline.

 ---